TeresaWehmeier/bikesharing/README.md

 #### The number of bike trips for all riders by gender for each hour of each day of the week
 -   <img src="Images/nyc_citibike_story_when_who.png" width="40%" height="20%">

-The above image shows the number of bide rides by weekday and hour of day, broken down by gender.
+The above image shows the number of bike rides by weekday and hour of day, broken down by gender.
 User type filter is also included to show when each tpye uses the bikes.
 We know:
 1. Males make up the majority of all bike rides, and for both user types (subscriber and customer).

 #### The length of time that bikes are checked out for all riders and genders